Getting Started

 Initial State

-Run the sample and all three endpoints will start.
+Run the sample and the three endpoints (SubscriptionManager, Subscriber, and Publisher) will start.

 Subscriber initially subscribes to the SomethingHappened message in Publisher.